 Best overall wine refrigerator

-Even though he has a lot of bottles of wine in his collection, Roman Roth, winemaker and partner at Wölffer Estate Vineyard, has found that he only needs a small wine cooler, since the bulk of the bottles can be stored in his dark, temperature-controlled basement, and recommends this compact cooler from Wine Enthusiast.
+Even though he has a lot of bottles of wine in his collection, Roth has found that he only needs a small wine cooler, since the bulk of the bottles can be stored in his dark, temperature-controlled basement, and he recommends this compact cooler from Wine Enthusiast.
 Brittany Villafañe, the head sommelier at DB Bistro Moderne, also recommends this cooler from Wine Enthusiast.
-She told us she’s a general fan of the brand, and she likes how this specific model offers dual temperature zones so that you can properly store your whites along with your reds at optimum temperature.
-Dual-zone fridges are also great for people who enjoy entertaining because both white and red wines can be served at their own best temperatures, straight from the fridge.
+She told us she’s a general fan of the brand and that she likes how this specific model offers dual temperature zones so you can properly store your whites along with your reds at optimum temperature.
+Dual-zone fridges are also great for people who enjoy entertaining because both white and red wines can be served at their own best temperatures straight from the fridge.
 Finally, Chris Leon, the owner of Leon & Son in Brooklyn, echoes these sentiments.
 “The Wine Enthusiast line of fridges are incredibly reliable and hold temperature incredibly well,” he says.
 “My old one saw many moves before finally dying after six years.
 Worth every penny.”

 Best (less expensive) wine refrigerator

 Capacity: 50-bottle | Single- versus dual-zone: Single-zone | Dimensions: 33.9” x 23.4” x 24.3”